-GDP Annual Growth Rate in China is expected to be 6.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in China to stand at 6.00 in 12 months time.
-In the long-term, the China GDP Annual Growth Rate is projected to trend around 5.60 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in China is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the China GDP Annual Growth Rate is projected to trend around 4.70 percent in 2023 and 4.40 percent in 2024, according to our econometric models.